mirkomaty/NetMemCache/readme.md

 + We implemented an optional expiration date so that cache entries can be removed after a certain period of time.
 + We changed the algorithm that calculates the directory structure so that all objects reside in a maximum of 65536 directories.
 This behavior can be changed.
 + The original algorithm uses the BinaryFormatter.
 We changed this in favour of Newtonsoft.Json.
 The algorithm can now be injected via DependencyInjection.
 + The old algorithm serialized all input objects.
 We don't serialize strings.
-These will be compressed directly if they are long enough.
-It is also saved whether deserialization is necessary.
+If they are long enough, they will be compressed.
+If an object was serialized an deserialization is necessary during read, this will be stored in the header data.
 + The original algorithm compresses all objects.
-We only compress objects of a certain size and save whether compression has taken place.
+We only compress objects of a certain size and store the information whether compression has taken place.
 + We added a WebAPI project to use the ObjectCache as a service.
 + Future feature: Saving objects from a stream, e.g. after upload of data to a web application